· Art About Money ·

 In 2014 I started to study money in conceptual as well as practical terms.

 This led to developing an alternate identity as a personal finance blogger, but also to wanting to find a way to integrate my disparate fields of interest into my artwork.
+Lately I've been concentrating on making art about money.

 Money as an artistic concept